Liberal Arts and 55+ Program

-Watch recordings of our past Saturday Forum lectures to spark your curiosity and learn something new.
+Watch recordings of our past Saturday Forum lectures and other events to spark your curiosity and learn something new.

 - Changing Coins in a Changing Culture: What has prompted some countries to get rid of the penny while others continue to hold on to it?
 This lecture considers the penny’s contributions and whether it can truly be replaced.